 Through new research, workshops for policy-makers, case studies, policy booklets and the annual Design Policy Monitor, SEE aims to build a bank of evidence to support public authorities to integrate design into their mainstream practice.

-Our key objective is to engage with 260 public officials across Europe over three years.
-Innovation policy-makers and programme managers can attend free workshops on themes such as design policy, business support, service innovation, social innovation and academia-industry collaboration to gain practical insight into how design can realise policy priorities.
+SEE has already delivered over 100 workshops to more than 1,000 policy-makers across Europe.
+Innovation policy-makers and programme managers can attend free workshops on themes such as design policy, design support, service design, social design and design management to gain practical insight into how design can realise policy priorities.
+To arrange your workshop, please contact info[at]seeplatform.eu.

-The Design Policy Monitor collates existing statistics design systems in order to provide input for evidence-based policy-making.
-The exercise has revealed a number of intriguing insights:
+The Design Policy Monitor collates existing statistics in order to provide input for evidence-based policy-making.
+The findings reveal a number of intriguing insights: investment in design by government innovationd departments is increasing and in 2014, 25 EU member states had design included in nationa policy

-The Design Policy Monitor collates existing statisticson the performance of the SEE partners’ national or regional
+The Design Policy Monitor collates existing statisticson the performance on design in Europe

 Design for Public Good Report